grafana/opentelemetry-workshop/site/docs/lab1/setup.md

 You've been given access to a Grafana Cloud instance for the purposes of this workshop.

-1. Go to `https://xxxxx.grafana.net` (where `xxxxx` is a unique string that identifies your Grafana Cloud instance).
+1. Go to the **Grafana URL** that you have been given (usually: `https://xxxxx.grafana.net`).

-1. Click **Sign in with SSO**.
+1. If you are presented with a choice of sign-in options, click **Sign in with SSO**.

-1. At the login screen, enter the **username** and **password** that you were given by your instructor.
+1. At the _Grafana Labs Workshops_ login screen, enter the **username** (not email) and **password** that you were given by your instructor.

     :::info

-    If you didn't receive a username and password, please speak to your friendly facilitator!
+    If you didn't receive a username and password, please speak to your friendly instructor!

     :::

 ## Step 2: Log on to your IDE

 You've also been given access to an online development environment.
+You'll be using this to complete the lab exercises.

-1. Go to `https://xxxxx.work-shop.grafana.net/start` (the URL to this environment will be shared with you by your instructor.)
+1. Go to the **IDE URL** that has been shared with you.

 1. Click **Launch OpenTelemetry Workshop**.
 (Or click **Login** if you have not already logged in.)